rust-lang/rust-bindgen/book/src/using-bitfields.md

 ## Bitfield Strategy Overview

-As Rust does not support bitfields, Bindgen generates an opaque struct for each with the following characteristics
+As Rust does not support bitfields, Bindgen generates a struct for each with the following characteristics
 * Immutable getter functions for each bitfield named ```<bitfield>```
-* Setter functions for each bitfield named ```set_<bitfield>```
+* Setter functions for each contiguous bsock of bitfields named ```set_<bitfield>```
+* Far each contiguous block of bitfields, Bindgen emits an opaque physical field that contains one or more logical bitfields
 * A static constructor  ```new_bitfield_{1, 2, ...}``` with a parameter for each bitfield contained within the opaque physical field.

 ## Bitfield examples